 First Year Second Year

 Professional Food Preparation Internship (6 credits)

 Food and Beverage Service

 First Tourism and Hospitality Business

 Trimester Business Communication

 Food and Beverage Business

-Housekeeping Operations Elective (6 credits)
+Second Trimester Housekeeping Operations Elective (6 credits)

-Second Front Office Operations Elective
+Front Office Operations Elective

-Trimester Leadership Elective
+Leadership Elective

-minester Marketing Elective
+Marketing Elective

 Hospitality Accounting

-Business Information System
+Third Trimester Business Information System

-Third Cultural Diversity
+Cultural Diversity

-Trimester Organisational Behaviour
+Organisational Behaviour

-minester Tourism Economics
+Tourism Economics

 Management Accounting

-\These courses go together.
+These courses go together.
 Some students will do the Professional Food Preparation and the Food and Beverage Service in the second trimester and the Housekeeping Operations and Front Office Operations in the first trimester or vice versa.
 You will be advised accordingly.